Office of the University Registrar

 • Academic Records

 ♦ An academic record (from which transcripts are made) and a file are kept for each student.
 The academic record informs only on academic matters.
 A notice of disciplinary action, such as suspension and expulsion, which affects the student’s academic status, will become part of the file, but will not be noted on the academic record.
 Notice of such action will be preserved in the student’s file until such disciplinary action has been terminated; the notice will be destroyed at that time.
-Academic records are never destroyed; however, student files are destroyed five years after the student’s last attendance.
+Academic records are never destroyed; however, student files are destroyed seven years after the student’s last attendance.

 ♦ University records will not reflect the political activities or political beliefs of students.
 Similarly, faculty and staff are advised to guard against the improper disclosure of information pertaining to the political beliefs and association of students acquired in the course of their work as instructors, advisors, and counselors.